Monochromatic Sums and Products over $\mathbb{Q}$: Introduction

 Over $\mathbb{N}$, Hindman showed \cite{pairwise} that one cannot even ask for an infinite sequence all of whose \emph{pairwise} sums and products are monochromatic.
 Thus, the natural common generalization of Hindman's Theorem and its multiplicative version is false.
 This has implications in the theory of ultrafilters; from this it follows that there is no ultrafilter $p \in \beta \mathbb{N}$ with $p+p=p \cdot p$ (\cite{book}, Corollary 17.17).
 Recently, Hindman, Ivan, and Leader gave a new construction \cite{maria} of a coloring without such an infinite sequence and made substantial progress toward disproving the infinitary version of the same statement over $\mathbb{Q}$.

 In the 1970's, Hindman \cite{hindman} asked about ``the natural finite version of the main sums and products problem", i.e. the natural common generalization of the additive and multiplicative forms of Folkman's theorem.
-He has repeated this conjecture on a number of occasions (see e.g. Question 17.18 of \cite{book}).
+He has repeated this conjecture on a number of occasions (see e.g. Question 17.18 of \cite{book} and Problem 6.5 of \cite{bropen}, where he states that he is ``absolutely certain that it is a fact").

 \begin{conjecture}~ For any $n \ge 2$, if $\mathbb{N}$ is colored in finitely many colors, there exist $x_1, \cdots, x_n$ such that all the numbers $\sum_{i \in S}x_i$ and $\prod_{i \in S}x_i$, for nonempty $S \subset [n]$, are the same color. \end{conjecture}